robherring/dt-schema/README.md

-# Tooling for devicetree validation using YAML and jsonschema
+# Devicetree Schema Tools

 This repository contains test code for devicetree schema validation using the [json-schema](http://json-schema.org/documentation.html) vocabulary.
-Schema files are written in YAML (a superset of JSON), and operate on the YAML encoding of Devicetree data.
-Devicetree data must be transcoded from DTS to YAML before being used by this tool.
+Schema files are written in a JSON compatible subset of YAML.

 ## Data Model

 To understand how validation works, it is important to understand how schema data is organized and used.
 If you're reading this, I assume you're already familiar with Devicetree and the .dts file format.

-In this repository you will find three kinds of files; *YAML Devicetrees*, *Schemas* and *Meta-Schemas*.
+In this repository you will find 2 kinds of files; *Schemas* and *Meta-Schemas*.

-### *YAML Devicetrees*

-Found under `./test`

-*YAML Devicetrees* files are regular .dts files transcoded into a YAML representation.
-There is no special information in these files.
-They are used as test cases against the validation tooling.

-Validation of .dtb files is now supported and preferred over YAML DT encoding.

 ### *Devicetree Schemas*